When you’re trying to grow your business, every sale counts.

 If there’s one thing I’ve learned from running a small business, it’s that sales take a lot of hustle and legwork.
 You have to acquire leads, send out information, have meetings, follow-up, and close the deal.
 Even if your customer is interested, they aren’t usually the drivers of the conversation.
 If you forget to follow-up with your prospects, you’ll likely lose the sale.

-Today we’re sharing 14 free sales tools that prove you don’t really have to spend money to make money.
+Today we’re sharing 14 best (and mostly free) sales tools that prove you don’t really have to spend money to make money.

 I initially added a live chat widget to my webpage as an experiment.
 I didn’t think many of my potential customers would message me through it.
 I definitely didn’t think it would turn into my biggest source of leads.